denful/ned/README.md

 Ned's [kernel.nix](kernel.nix) is based on [Functional Reactive Programming](https://cycle.js.org/streams.html) principles originally from [Cycle.js and Haskell 1.0 Dialogue](https://cycle.js.org/dialogue.html).
 It can be used for anything you use Nix, not necessarily NixOS configurations.

-Ned [lib](nix/lib) provides FRP based utilities for creating NixOS configurations since that is the most common usage of the Nix language.
-But these are only a convenience and a way to test the kernel itself for real-world usage.
+Ned [nixos test demo](templates/ci/modules/tests/nixos/simple) FRP based utilities for creating NixOS configurations since that is the most common usage of the Nix language.
+But these are only code examples and a way to test the kernel itself for real-world usage.
 You can create your own libs based on Ned's minimal kernel.

-A future version of Den will be based on Ned's reactive core.
-Allowing Den's already powerful features to be expressed with less code, and more concise ways.
-Like all other vic's Dendritic libraries, Ned was born as an exploration on how we can improve real-world Nix and not just take the status-quo as the only way.

 ## Everything is a Stream -- Ned's core tenet